-MADISON, Ind. – In 2014, a year before Madison Presbyterian Church’s 200th anniversary, Jill Wiest and I volunteered to see what information we could find to enhance the celebration.
-After looking through many old files we wondered if we had found everything—after all, there are many nooks and crannies in our 1846 church building.
+In 2014, a year before Madison Presbyterian Church’s 200th anniversary, Jill Wiest and I volunteered to see what information we could find to enhance the celebration.
+After looking through many old files, we wondered if we had found everything—after all, there are many nooks and crannies in our 1846 church building.

-The leather bound ledgers contained records of births, deaths, Sunday collections, disbursements for supplies, among other official registries, but most interesting were the loose papers, many of which were letters.
-A large number of them were personal letters written to Clerk of Session and local Madison businessman David McClure (1775-1836) and his family.
-It is not known why these letters ended up in the church safe, but they have given us added insight into our early church history and 19th century life here.
+The leather-bound ledgers contained records of births, deaths, Sunday collections, and disbursements for supplies, among other official registries, but most interesting were the loose papers, many of which were letters.
+A large number of them were personal letters written to Clerk of Session and Madison businessman David McClure (1775-1836) and his family.
+It is not known why these letters ended up in the church safe, but they have given us added insight into our early church history and 19th-century life here.

-The next eleven have to do with the church itself: Name, (Presbyterian Church of Livonia in Washington County); Original Number of Members, (13); Names of Previous Pastors; Date of Founding, (1816); Year When the Building was Erected, (1820); and Description, (log house, 20 by 40 feet, then a brick building, 30 by 55 feet, built in 1826).
-Question 9 asks if the church was divided in the “recent division of the church,” and if so, “how many went to each branch of the church?”
+The next eleven have to do with the church itself: Name (Presbyterian Church of Livonia in Washington County); Original Number of Members (13); Names of Previous Pastors; Date of Founding (1816); Year When the Building was Erected (1820); and Description (log house, 20 by 40 feet, then a brick building, 30 by 55 feet, built in 1826).
+Question 9 asks if the church was divided in the “recent division of the church” and if so, “How many went to each branch of the church?”
 Answer: “About 100 went with the Old School, three elders and 25 private members adhered to the Constitutional General Assembly.”
 The final question: “Of how many members is your church now composed?”
 Answer: “50.”
-The form was to be sent to a committee charged with collecting this information.
-One of the members was the famous churchman of the Civil War era, Henry Ward Beecher, brother of Harriet Beecher Stowe, author of Uncle Tom’s Cabin.
+One of the members was the famous churchman of the Civil War era Henry Ward Beecher, brother of Harriet Beecher Stowe, author of Uncle Tom’s Cabin.